mymh13/clo24-nikhal78-examwork/docs/journal/week_four.md

 - **Iterative Development:** The phased approach (Authentication → Data Operations → Secrets Management) worked well, allowing us to validate each component before moving to the next.
 - **Code Organization:** Refactoring `Program.cs` to use extension methods significantly improved code readability and maintainability.
 The separation of concerns makes the codebase easier to understand and modify.
 I want to highlight that this was the plan already from the start, but I do not start off by creating the extension methods until Program.c starts to become unreadable.
 - **CSS Architecture:** Refactoring CSS to use variables and component-based organization eliminated repetition and created a maintainable styling foundation.
 Theme changes can now be made by updating a few CSS variables at the top of the file.
+- **GDPR-Compliant Session Management:** Implementing ASP.NET Core Session with server-side storage provides a GDPR-compliant solution.
+The cookie-only-contains-session-ID approach ensures no personal data is stored client-side, and the 30-minute expiration with sliding expiration balances security and user experience.
 - **Cosmos DB Integration:** Successfully integrated Cosmos DB with proper serialization configuration.
 The camelCase naming policy automatically handles the `id` property requirement.
 - **Health Monitoring:** The health check endpoint and page proved great for diagnosing configuration issues in Azure, especially the missing RBAC permission.